-To program the Sector Protection Register, a four-byte command sequence of 3Dh, 2Ah, 7Fh, and FCh must be clocked into the device followed by eight bytes of data corresponding to Sectors 0 through 7.
-After the last bit of the opcode sequence and data have been clocked in, the CS pin must be deasserted to initiate the internally self-timed program cycle.
-Programming the Sector Protection Register takes place in a maximum time of t_P.
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
-If the device is powered-down before the erase cycle is done, then the contents of the Sector Protection Register cannot be guaranteed.
+To program the Sector Protection Register, a 4-byte command sequence of 3Dh, 2Ah, 7Fh, and FCh must be clocked into the device followed by eight bytes of data corresponding to Sectors 0 through 7.
+After the last bit of the opcode sequence and data have been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed program cycle.
+The programming of the Sector Protection Register should take place in a maximum time of t_P.
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.
+If the device is powered-down before the completion of the erase cycle, then the contents of the Sector Protection Register cannot be guaranteed.

-If the proper number of data bytes is not clocked in before the \overline{CS} pin is deasserted, then the protection status of the sectors corresponding to the bytes not clocked in cannot be guaranteed.
+If the proper number of data bytes is not clocked in before the CS pin is deasserted, then the protection status of the sectors corresponding to the bytes not clocked in cannot be guaranteed.

 Example: If only the first two bytes are clocked in instead of the complete eight bytes, then the protection status of the last six sectors cannot be guaranteed.
-Furthermore, if more than eight bytes of data is clocked into the device, the data wraps back around to the beginning of the register.
-For instance, if nine bytes of data are clocked in, then the ninth byte is stored at byte location 0 of the Sector Protection Register.
+Furthermore, if more than eight bytes of data is clocked into the device, then the data will wrap back around to the beginning of the register.
+For instance, if nine bytes of data are clocked in, then the ninth byte will be stored at byte location 0 of the Sector Protection Register.

-The data bytes clocked into the Sector Protection Register must be valid values (0Xh, 3Xh, CXh, and FXh for Sector 0a or Sector 0b, and 00h or FFh for other sectors) in order for the protection to function correctly.
+The data bytes clocked into the Sector Protection Register need to be valid values (0Xh, 3Xh, CXh, and FXh for Sector 0a or Sector 0b, and 00h or FFh for other sectors) in order for the protection to function correctly.
 If a non-valid value is clocked into a byte location of the Sector Protection Register, then the protection status of the sector corresponding to that byte location cannot be guaranteed.